 Loneliness And What It Means For Your Relationship

 Loneliness and romantic relationships can sometimes seem like opposites.
 After all, isn’t companionship one of the many benefits of being in a relationship?
 The truth is, however, that feeling lonely in a relationship is not all that uncommon.
-Not only can loneliness in a relationship have mental and physical health consequences, but it can also be a sign of an underlying issue.
+Not only can loneliness and social isolation in a relationship have mental and physical health consequences, but it can also be a sign of an underlying issue.
 With this in mind, how do you know when you’re lonely in your relationship, and what steps can you take to address it?
-We will explore the answers to these questions in this article.
+We will take a closer look at social isolation and loneliness and explore the answers to these questions in this article.

 Getty/AnnaStills